harpreetsahota204/kosmos2_5/README.md

 ## License

-This integration is released under the MIT License.
+This integration is released under the Apache-2.0 License.
 The Kosmos-2.5 model itself is also MIT licensed.

 ## Acknowledgments